 Much of what we take for granted today has its origin in the classical cultures around the Mediterranean.
 The Master's Programme in the Humanities, specialising in Classical Archaeology and Ancient History, gives you a broad education in the history, archaeology, art, religion and philosophy of the Ancient World.
 You will learn to analyse historical processes and phenomena through fascinating source material.
 You will also choose to specialise in an area and write a scientific thesis.

 Why this programme?

-The Master's Programme in the Humanities, specialising in Classical Archeology and Ancient History, is one of the international Master's programmes offered by the Faculty of Arts.
+The Master's Programme in the Humanities, specialising in Classical Archeology and Ancient History, is one of the international Master's programmes offered by the Faculty of Arts at Uppsala University.
 The full programme runs over two years and is worth 120 credits, but you can also choose to complete the programme in one academic year, leading to a Master of Arts, 60 credits.

 The programme contains both compulsory and elective courses.
 The Department of Archaeology and Ancient History normally offers four or five courses in Archaeology, Classical Archaeology and Egyptology every semester.
-You can also choose courses from other subjects if you want to broaden your education further.
+You can also choose courses from other subjects at the University if you want to broaden your education.

 The programme leads to a Master of Arts (120 credits) with Classical Archaeology and Ancient History as the main field of study.
 It is also possible to graduate after one academic year with a Master of Arts (60 credits).

-The other compulsory course, The Craft of Research (7.5 credits), runs throughout the first semester and provides support for the writing the Master's thesis.
+The other compulsory course, The Craft of Research (7.5 credits), runs throughout the first semester and provides foundation for the writing of your Master's thesis.

-Apart from this, you have the opportunity to design your education according to your own interests.
+You will design your education according to your own interests.
 At the beginning of the first semester, you will establish an individual study plan (ISP) together with the programme coordinator or director of studies.
 At that time, you will decide how to plan your studies: which courses to take, when to write your Master's thesis, etc. The ISP is revised every semester, or, if needed, more often.